 I would like to offer my condolence to John's family.
 John was my advisor during the last five years.
 He was an excellent advisor and mentor.
 I am saddened by Professor Finley's passing.

-My heart goes out to Mary in this difficult time.
 John always put a smile on my face when I approached him.
-He will be dearly missed.

 My prayers and best regards to Prof. Finley's family.
 I am deeply grateful to Prof. Finley for the support he gave me in the Purdue Physics Department.